-Sri Lanka has announced plans to establish the first medical marijuana plantation in Asia.
+Sri Lanka has announced plans to establish the first medical cannabis plantation in Asia.
 The Health minister Rajitha Senaratne states that over 100 acres of land in Northern Anuradhapura have been set aside for the purposes of growing medical cannabis by late 2018.
 The 100 acres of land is said to produce 25’000kg of cannabis annually.
 This will increase employment for farmers and the military as the military will be overseeing the production.

 The plantation is projected to produce 25,000kg of cannabis per year.
 This harvest will be used by the South Asian medical system and for export to the USA. the plantation will be staffed by state-hired farmers and the majority of production will be regulated by the military.